kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ```

 After accepting the changes after running the `terraform apply` command and finalizing the infra creation, you can find the output with the required endpoints to continue with tests.
-The final output from the Terraform command should be a list of endpoints that similar to the following:
+The final output from the Terraform command should be a list of endpoints that are similar to the following:

 ![Terraform Step Functions Output](../img/terraform-step-functions.png)